2023

 NHS England

-Concerns summary Extremely long waiting lists for Gender Identity Clinics, coupled with a severe lack of local support and specialist knowledge in mental health services, and unclear responsibilities for patient welfare, are intensifying distress.
+Concerns summary (AI summary) Extremely long waiting lists for Gender Identity Clinics, coupled with a severe lack of local support and specialist knowledge in mental health services, and unclear responsibilities for patient welfare, are intensifying distress.

 Jessica Eastland-Seares